Tanovea (rabacfosadine) Chemotherapy

 When used with doxorubicin, the two drugs are alternated, with a treatment being given once every three weeks for a total of six treatments.6

-Dose frequency may vary if Tanovea is used as part of another chemo protocol.
+Dose frequency may vary if Tanovea is part of another chemo protocol.

 What If I Miss a Tanovea Chemotherapy Dose?